All Episodes

 This is the point that everybody's paying any attention to understands this administration is just a giant roadblock to growth.

-They're taking money out of the private sector and giving it to the public sector, giving it to unions, more bureaucracy, EPI, I don't care what agency you want to talk about.
+Everything they've done, they're taking money out of the private sector and giving it to the public sector, even to unions, more bureaucracy, EPI.

 They're getting more money.

-And then the money that does end up back in the private sector ends up there in the form of food stamps or school dinners or more government services or what have you, health care benefits, but none of it is the result of any economic activity that's creating growth and new revenue.
+And then the money that does end up back in the private sector ends up there in the form of food stamps or school dinners or more government services or what have you, healthcare benefits.

 The pie is not expanding right now.

-There's no sign of it, other than in very small unique sectors.
+There's no sign of it, other than in very small, unique sectors.

 But overall, it just isn't happening.

-Uh and it was just Fed policy back then not to monkey with it.
+And it was just Fed policy back then not to monkey with it.

-This people, as far back as I can remember, the past ten years, the Fed has been paranoid about inflation, so they've kept interest rates low.
+These people, as far back as I can remember the past 10 years, the Fed has been paranoid about inflation.

-Um you might think it's good for the consumer, but deflation for manufacturing is not good.
+You might think it's good for the consumer, but deflation for manufacturing is not good.

-If you can't recoup the cost of producing a product, then you can't stay in business.
+If you can't recoup the cost of producing a product, then you can't stay in business, much less make a profit on it.

-There's been deflation in certain parts of the economy, inflation in others, all the while they're trying to tell us that the cost of living index, CPI is pretty much level, but it's not.
+All the while, they're trying to tell us that the cost of living index CPI is pretty much level, but it's not.

 As I say, if you buy gasoline or food, you know the cost of living is getting more expensive.

-So it's only gonna get worse.
+So it's only going to get worse.

-There's all of this is by design.
+Because all of this is by design.

-Time and time again, with every stimulus, every policy.
+This bunch has proven it time and time again with every stimulus, every policy.

 It will shrink the economy.